the-other-mariana/computational-geometry/subdivision-intersection/README.md

 ## 1.2 Layer Superposition

 Two layers superposition will involve updating their edges according to the intersections of the faces of each layers.
+We will use a simpler example of layers so that the concept is understood.

 The f1 face (a line) from [layer 01 from example 01](https://github.com/the-other-mariana/computational-geometry/blob/master/subdivision-intersection/input/01/layer01.car) looks as follows: <br />